jagrvargen/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 7. 7-multi_c.js - A script that prints x * 'C is fun' where x is the first argument to the script.

 8. 8-square.js - A script that prints a square whose size is determined by the first argument to the script.

+9. 9-add.js - A script that prints the addition of two integers which are passed as the first and second arguments to the script.